-In order to further support the public participation goals of the Montgomery Area MPO, the public is encouraged to participate in the development of the UPWP.
-The 2022 UPWP process will include two public involvement meetings designed to obtain input from the public concerning the UPWP process in the Montgomery Area Metropolitan Planning Area (MPA).
-In addition, once the draft UPWP is approved, it will be subject to a 30-day public comment period before adoption of the final document.
-A summary of the public outreach activities and results are included in the Appendices.
-All Montgomery Area MPO meetings are open to the public.
-At these meetings, the MPO committees review and approve the draft and final UPWP documents.
-Interested individuals may also review and comment upon these documents in tandem with the MPO committees.
+In order to further support the public participation goals of the Montgomery MPO, the public is encouraged to participate in the development of the UPWP.
+The 2023 UPWP process will included a 14 day public review and comment period designed to obtain input from the public concerning the UPWP process in the Montgomery Metropolitan Planning Area (MPA) before adoption of the final document.
+All Montgomery MPO meetings are open to the public.
+At these meetings, the MPO Policy Board and Advisory committees review and approve the draft and final UPWP documents.
+Interested individuals may also review and comment upon these documents in tandem with the

+MPO committees.
 Individuals may address their concerns to the MPO committees directly at any meetings they attend.
-The Transportation Planner at the Montgomery Area MPO should be contacted to coordinate an address to the MPO committees and to obtain draft and final documents.